IIIF/cookbook-recipes/recipe/0234-provider/index.md

 ## Use Case

 You have a IIIF resource for which you would like to include information about one or more organizations or people that contributed to providing the content of the resource.
 You want to include a rich set of information for each contributor so clients can make visible this information in a similarly robust way.
-The [`provider`](https://iiif.io/api/presentation/3.0/#provider) property allows you an elastic way to acknowledge contributions with as little as a name and as much as a name, `homepage`, one or more `logo`s, and a `seeAlso` machine-readable description for the contributor.
+The [`provider`](https://iiif.io/api/presentation/3.0/#provider) property allows you an extensible way to acknowledge contributions with as little as a `label` and as much as a `label`, `homepage`, a `logo`, and a `seeAlso` machine-readable description for the contributor.

 ## Implementation Notes